 Oskar Fischinger (1900-1967)

-From December 16th 2012 through March 17th 2013, EYE presents a major exhibition on the work of Oskar Fischinger, a pioneer of the animation film and abstract cinema, in collaboration with the Center for Visual Music in Los Angeles.
-This German-American avant-garde filmmaker made short films that were highly influential in the development of the animation film, music video and computer graphics.
-The exhibition Oskar Fischinger (1900-1967): Experiments in Cinematic Abstraction, which also focuses on his earliest experiments and inventions, is accompanied by an extensive film program.
+From December 16th 2012 through March 17th 2013, EYE in collaboration with the Center for Visual Music in Los Angeles presented a major exhibition on the work of Oskar Fischinger (1900-1967), a pioneer of the animation film and abstract cinema.
+This German-American avant-garde filmmaker made short films that were highly influential in the development of the animation film and that remain a source of inspiration for the makers of music videos and computer graphics.
+The exhibition Oskar Fischinger (1900-1967): Experiments in Cinematic Abstraction also focused on his earliest experiments and inventions and was accompanied by an extensive film program.

-The exhibition shows many of his films and some original, never previously displayed animation drawings that Fischinger used to shoot his films frame for frame, supplemented by paintings, notated music scores and documents.
-The exhibition also includes rarely shown fragments of Fischinger’s experiments from the nineteen twenties and thirties, which have now been restored.
+The exhibition showed many of Fischinger’s films and some original, never previously displayed animation drawings.
+Fischinger used these drawings to shoot his films frame for frame, supplemented by paintings, notated music scores and documents.